-In our Reggio Emilia inspired Pre-kindergarten program, teachers offer curriculum based on children’s ideas and passions.
-We introduce literacy, math, and science projects.
+In our Reggio Emilia inspired Preschool program, teachers offer an emergent curriculum based on exploration and creation.
 No day is the same as another.

-All of this ensures that basic skills are attained and that deeper thinking and learning happens.
+All of this ensures basic skills are attained and deeper thinking and learning happens.

 Children take part in community life activities such as:

-These activities help children develop practical and social skills that enable them to be capable and self-reliant aside their classmates.
+These activities help preschool children develop practical and social skills that enable them to be capable and self-reliant alongside their classmates.
 Relationships are important both with other children and with adults.

-Our curriculum, with a local to global reach, introduces ideas that encourage an understanding of the wider world, helping students become global citizens.
+Our curriculum, with a local to global reach, introduces ideas that encourage an understanding of the wider world.
+This helps children become global citizens.

 Children engage with the broader culture by exploring: